antoine-isnardy-danone/trustworthyai/pillars/transparencyexplicability.md

 - Keep a faithful representation of results and do not give in to confirmation bias

 - Make an outreach effort regarding AI algorithms: clearly state AI models assumptions, their advantages and potential pitfalls so that decision makers can take informed decisions.
-Example: qualify results of a facial recognition algorithm that would be based (pretrained) on the ImageNet dataset, which is now well known for containaing bias and errors (see this [link](https://venturebeat.com/2021/03/28/mit-study-finds-systematic-labeling-errors-in-popular-ai-benchmark-datasets/) e.g.)
+Example: qualify results of a facial recognition algorithm that would be based (pretrained) on the ImageNet dataset, which is now well known for containing bias and errors (see this [link](https://venturebeat.com/2021/03/28/mit-study-finds-systematic-labeling-errors-in-popular-ai-benchmark-datasets/) e.g.)

 ## AI contributor's management

 AI contributors should always be put in a favourable condition by the management to give the alert in case of fraudulent, illegal, illegitimate, discriminatory or unethical results.
 Example: use of legitimate information when it comes to consumer scoring (in marketing e.g.)

-## AI interpretability
+## AI explicability

+AI explicability aims at creating numerical methods to extract the logics behind an AI system's decision.

 AI contributors must be sensitised and extensively leverage machine learning interpretability literature to: